 Welcome!
 I’m Cassie, the Breathless Adventurer.
 Why breathless?
-I’m glad you asked.
+Great question!

-Because of the attack on my lungs, I have scar tissue that decreases the amount of oxygen my lungs absorb when I breathe.
-For about a year and a half, I traveled with Gus, my little oxygen tank.
+It took a couple of years and a whole lot of pills to get my immune system beat into submission.
+During that time, I traveled with Gus, my little oxygen tanks.
 You can imagine the stares I got both on the trail and in everyday life.
-People just aren’t used to seeing someone under the age of 80 walking around with an oxygen tank tied to her face, trying to keep her canula from smudging her lipstick or getting caught on her earrings.
-And on the trail?
-I looked like something that should have been in “Mad Max.”
+People just aren’t used to seeing someone under the age of 80 walking around with an oxygen tank tied to her face.
+My canula was constantly either smudging my lipstick or getting caught on tree branches.

 June 27, 2016 was the last time I hiked with oxygen.
 My rheumatologist cautiously called me in remission in March 2017.
 These days I hike for fun, and not to prove a point.
 (And not nearly enough.)
 Plus, not having to carry a bunch of metal tanks opened up a lot of pack space for cameras and film.